Q: Am I qualified for your program? What if I have no background in linguistics?

 Q: Will the Linguistics Department accept an application with unofficial scores for the GRE or TOEFL or IELTS?
 How late can I take the test?

-A: Admissions decisions are typically made in late January and early February.
+A: Admissions decisions are typically made in early February.
 The Graduate School does not permit us to offer admission to a candidate who does not have all the necessary documentation including test scores.
 Therefore, although your application can be considered with unofficial or late-arriving scores, you cannot actually be admitted until we receive all necessary scores.

 Q: Do you accept transfer credits?